clifford2/nginx-demo-container/README.md

 ## Output Samples

-Here are some output examples from v1.5.1.
+Here are some output examples from November 2025 (different code releases).

 HTML: